ticsea/A-THIED-HAND/README.md

   -- Lazy Experience Optimization, Intelligent Auto-Pickup

 #### **🔹 Product Positioning**
 QuickPickMe is a mod focused on ***optimizing exploration experience***.
 Tired of the tedious item filtering after opening treasure chests?
 Picking up loot one by one is time-consuming and exhausting, which greatly reduces the fun of exploration!
-SuShiBao is specially designed for lazy players and exploration enthusiasts, solving the picking problem with one click to make adventures easier and more enjoyable!
+QuickPickMe is specially designed for lazy players and exploration enthusiasts, solving the picking problem with one click to make adventures easier and more enjoyable!

 #### **🔹 Core Features**
-- **Intelligent Auto-Pickup**: When you open a treasure chest, QuickPickMe will automatically identify and pick up the items that already exist in your backpack.
-No need for manual selection, say goodbye to repetitive operations, complete loot storage in an instant, save precious time, and make the exploration rhythm smoother!
+- **Intelligent Auto-Pickup**: When interacting with a treasure chest, QuickPickMe scans the chest's contents and only transfers items that already exist in your inventory to your backpack.
+This targeted transfer system skips manual item sorting, automatically collecting duplicates while leaving new items for manual selection.

 #### **🔹 Keybind**